top of page

 Liberty bell (located in the front of Union Station stop for pictures)

 The tour and visitor entrance is located at 14th Street, SW.
 For information regarding the tour, please call (202) 874-2330.
-The Free 40 minute tour is free but requires advanced tickets you can get from the ticket booth, located at 15th Street, SW, Raoul Wallenberg Place which opens at 8:00 a.m., Monday through Friday, and closes when all tickets have been distributed for the day.
+The Free 40-minute tour is requires advanced tickets you can get from the ticket booth located at 15th Street, SW, Raoul Wallenberg Place which opens at 8:00 a.m., Monday through Friday, and closes when all tickets have been distributed for the day.
 Visitor lines form early at the ticket booth and are often distributed by 8:30 a.m., especially during the Cherry Blossom Festival (March 20 - April 12).
 Be prepared to go through security screening.

 See how money is made!
-And find out your height in dollars….
+So many interesting facts, and a look into the mechanics of making money!
+Find out your height in dollars….
 Surprisingly fun (my kids favorite stop)

 May look familiar due to the movie Night At The Museum, fun interactive history – a great museum to wander through!
 History and Evolution.... if you are into that!
 So much fun for the youngest of the visitors as there are lots of exhibits show casing a variety of species (many now extinct) and evolution.
 Pays homage to prehistoric man and those classifications!